devfile/alizer/docs/public/port_detection.md

 #### Springboot

 Alizer checks if the environment variable SERVER_PORT or SERVER_HTTP_PORT are set.
-First, it checks into the operating system and if it doesn't find any, then it checks inside a dockerfile located in the root level or one level down (if any).
+First, it checks into the operating system and if it doesn't find any, it then checks inside a dockerfile located under the root level or one level down (if any).
 If not or they do not contain valid port values, it searches for the `application.[yml|yaml]` or `application.properties` file in `src/main/resources` folder and verify if a port is set.

 The known schema for `application.[yml|yaml]` is:
 ```